HarvoireC/B3-PullMeIn/README.md

 # Credits

-_Project directed by : Sylvain C, Rubben S, Killian G, Corentin H_
+_Project directed by : Louis A, Killian G, Corentin H_